Malaga Airport to Marbella

 Marbella is a Town as well as an area which starts just after Funny Beach and ends near San Pedro.
-It´s 60km from the airport and takes around 40 minutes or so by car.
+It´s 60 km from the airport and takes around 40 minutes or so by car.
 When talking about Marbella or booking hotels or apartments, make sure you know exactly whereabouts it is in Marbella by checking it on Google Maps.
 If you’re still unsure of the location, join us on our Facebook Group, The Costa Del Sol Travel Forum.
 We know people who thought they were staying in Marbella and ended up in Calahonda, so please do your homework before booking anything.

 The train only runs as far as Fuengirola.
 Read more about Malaga Airport train here.
 You could take the train to Fuengirola and then a bus to Marbella, but it´s probably better to take the direct bus to Marbella as mentioned below.
-If you do get an opportunity to use the train it´s efficient, clean and cheap, and such a shame it doesn’t go any further than Fuengirola.

-There is a direct bus from Malaga Airport which goes directly to Marbella Bus Station.
+There is a direct bus from Malaga Airport to Marbella Bus Station.
 So you would then need to take a bus, taxi or have someone pick you up to take you to your final destination.
 The Bus Station is one exit after La Cañada, has a cafe, lockers and a place to charge your phones.
 Do watch your bags in this area.
 You can see the timetable and prices for the direct Malaga to Marbella bus here.

 As you leave the arrivals hall you will see the taxi rank over to the right.
-It´s around 60km, takes around 40 minutes and prices could be anything from around 68€ – 80€, maybe more.
-Prices will vary depending on number of passengers, luggage, day of the week and time of day.
+It´s around 60 km, takes around 40 minutes and prices could be anything from around 68€ – 80€, maybe more.
+Prices will vary depending on the number of passengers, luggage, day of the week and time of day.
 You can see rough Malaga Airport Taxi prices here.
 There are meters in the taxis now so make sure they are on.
 Another piece of advice is not to start unpacking in the taxi, especially at night.
 We receive many emails from people losing items and sadly never getting them back.

 Private transfers are great as it´s all booked and paid for in advance.
 We recommend Shuttle Direct.
 The driver will meet you in the arrivals hall and take you directly to your accommodation in Marbella.
 You can also book child seats if you need.
 Click here for all info on Malaga Airport Private Transfers or get a quote for a airport private transfer here.